 Encouraging the solution of common challenges

-At Innovate UK, we in Connected Transport have recognised this and hence have rolled out competitions such as Intelligent Transport Solutions - Local Authorities and Enhancing the End to End Journey, which with a combined fund of £20m have encouraged local authorities and Industry together with academia and the Catapult network to work together on the common challenges faced by Connected Transport.
+At Innovate UK, we in Connected Transport have recognised this and hence have rolled out competitions such as Intelligent Transport Solutions - Local Authorities and Enhancing the End to End Journey, which with a combined fund of £20 million have encouraged local authorities and Industry together with academia and the Catapult network to work together on the common challenges faced by Connected Transport.

 However, in this vast and confusing sector, local authorities themselves face numerous challenges.
 The biggest difficulties being around procurement, big data and lack of know-how on where to start when it comes to Connected Transport.